 Of the just over 60 certified nursing facilities located in the State of Nevada, the majority exist in the Las Vegas metropolitan area, housing thousands of seniors in need of full-time care.

 With nearly 1.5 million residents living in nursing homes across the country, it is important that friends and family members understand their roles in identifying nursing home abuse to ensure that not only their loved one is living in a safe environment, but that everyone who is at the mercy of the assisted living community’s care is also safe.

-At Bertoldo, Baker, Carter & Smith, our Las Vegas nursing home abuse attorneys have a few tips on spotting dangerous conditions, and how to hold the negligent parties accountable for violating their duty to provide the proper care and safe conditions all seniors deserve.
+At Bertoldo, Baker, Carter, Smith & Cullen, our Las Vegas nursing home abuse attorneys have a few tips on spotting dangerous conditions, and how to hold the negligent parties accountable for violating their duty to provide the proper care and safe conditions all seniors deserve.

 Visually Survey the Las Vegas Nursing Home for Dangerous Conditions

 Nursing home visitors often keep their heads down and walk directly to their loved ones’ rooms, avoiding contact with other residents out of respect for their privacy.

 However, simply taking a look around common areas like the lobby, cafeteria, and hallways can tell visitors a lot about the overall condition of the facility.

 Further inspection of your loved one’s room, including the bedding and sheets, clothing, and overall environment can speak volumes about the cleanliness and care they are receiving.

 If you have questions about items that are in the hallways or concerns about your loved one’s safety, do not be afraid to ask the staff about it.
 Be sure to document the conditions, the date and time, and the name of the caregiver or administrator you spoke to about your concerns.

 Listen to Your Loved One & Any Other Residents Who Have Complaints About the Facility